wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/setup.md

 The `/data/EMPIAR-10164/data/` directory contains `frames/` and `mdoc-files/` subfolders.
 The `frames/` subfolder contains the raw .mrc frames for the tilt series, while the `mdoc-files/` folder contains the SerialEM .mdoc files for the tilt series.
 With a larger dataset there would be one mdoc file for each tilt series.
-Make the appropriate folders in your working directory and copy the files relevant to TS_01.
+Here, we will generate symbolic links for the files relevant to TS_01.

     mkdir ~/HIV_dataset/
     cd ~/HIV_dataset/